Managing Caregiving and Guilt

 Pollizi knows this push and pull all too well.
 “If I take time for myself, my mother will say, “Why aren’t you coming to see me?’
 I sometimes fudge a story and say I have a work meeting when I am really going to get my nails done.”

-Consider how you will feel when you parents are gone.
+Consider how you will feel when your parents are gone.
 What do you need to do to be at peace with yourself?
-Let that be your guide.
+Then let that be your guide.